Washington D.C. Temple: Construction and opening

 On September 17, 1974, during the first week of an open house, government officials and diplomats from around the world were taken on tours of the building.
-First Lady Betty Ford, who attended, said that the temple was "one of great beauty and a great addition to our surroundings here in Washington".
+First Lady Betty Ford, who attended, said the temple was "one of great beauty and a great addition to our surroundings here in Washington".
 The open house was almost canceled at the last minute when a fire marshal required an emergency backup generator for the sprinkler system in case of a power outage.
 Harold Ranquist, a local member and Army Reservist, spent eight hours the day before the event using his military connections to find a generator.
 A generator was installed just 25 minutes before the open house began.
 Ranquist said, "That day, 30 tickets [to the open house] were committed to the various Colonels and Generals with whom I had spoken".

 Church president Spencer W. Kimball held a news conference on the bridge of the temple, drawing more than 100 reporters and photographers.
 The open house continued for seven weeks, drawing more than 750,000 people.
-At a completion ceremony the church's First Presidency buried a time capsule with historical items near a corner of the temple.
+At a completion ceremony, the church's First Presidency buried a time capsule with historical items near a corner of the temple.
 This included scriptures (the Bible, the Doctrine and Covenants), copies of current newspapers, photos of church leaders, a replica of a statue of Brigham Young, and tickets from the dedication.
-Church president Spencer W. Kimball held ten dedicatory sessions between November 19 and 22, 1974, drawing about 4,200 people apiece.
+Church president Spencer W. Kimball held ten dedicatory sessions from November 19 to 22, 1974, drawing about 4,200 people apiece.
 It became the church's 16th dedicated and operating temple.